-For the third straight year, Burke Costanza and Carberry LLP won the large firm division of the Indiana Attorney General’s statewide March Against Hunger Competition.
-This March, attorneys and staff donated 1,569 pounds of food and $4,121 dollars to the Food Bank of Northwest Indiana.
-The donation put the firm in first place in the Large Firm division and ranked third in the state in overall donations.
-BCC also won the contest in 2012 and 2013.
+For the fourth straight year, Burke Costanza and Carberry LLP won the large firm division of the Indiana Attorney General’s statewide March Against Hunger Competition.
+This March, attorneys and staff donated 257 pounds of food and $4,302.70 to the Food Bank of Northwest Indiana.
+The donation put the firm in first place in the Large Firm division.
+BCC also won the contest in 2012, 2013, and 2014.

-The firm will be receiving a visit from Attorney General Greg Zoeller on June 12th, when he will present the 2015 Attorney General’s Cup.
+For the fourth time, the firm will be receiving a visit from Attorney General Greg Zoeller on June 12th, when he will present the 2015 Attorney General’s Cup.
 Check out last year's presentation.

 Burke Costanza & Carberry partner Robert F. Parker recently recovered a settlement of almost $1.1 million for a Crown Point man who was injured during gallbladder surgery.

 What was supposed to be a routine outpatient procedure to remove the patient’s gallbladder – one of the most common surgical procedures performed in the United States – turned into a lengthy hospital stay, including transfer to a Chicago hospital where a complicated repair surgery was performed to reconstruct the patient’s biliary tract.

 In the subsequent medical malpractice lawsuit, Parker recovered the maximum amount allowable by Indiana’s Medical Malpractice Act from the surgeon who performed the original procedure, and an additional $900,000 from the Indiana Patient’s Compensation Fund, the agency at the Department of Insurance that provides compensation to patients who are victims of medical malpractice in Indiana.

 Interestingly enough, the patient had been to three other attorneys who declined to take his case before he was referred to BCC.

 Valpo Chamber Press Release: